 Wilder in Nailsworth

-The restaurant features a surprise eight-course tasting menu every night, with the choice to enjoy it with an arrival drink, a matching wine or soft drink flight, tea or coffee and petit fours.
-They can also accommodate all dietary requests — just make sure to specify on booking.
+Guests are asked to arrive at 7pm sharp, before settling in for a three-hour sitting where each dish is delivered by the chefs themselves.
+Enjoy it with an arrival drink and a matching wine or soft drink flight.
+Wilder can also accommodate dietary requests — just make sure to specify on booking.

 The Slaughters Manor House in Lower Slaughter